Sistine Chapel Tickets

 The Chapel was used by the Popes for rites for centuries.
 Today, the chapel is used for the Conclave (meeting place for cardinals).
 The main reason why the Sistine Chapel is so famous is the renaissance frescoes adorning the walls of the chapel, especially the “Last Judgement” depiction on the ceiling painted by Michelangelo .

 To visit Sistine Chapel you need to buy an entrance ticket to Vatican Museums.
-And if you like to enter to the museum fastly, without waiting in the long ticket line you need to buy ticket in advance or you may join to a guided tour.
+And if you like to enter to the museum fastly, without waiting in the long ticket line you need to buy the tickets in advance here or you may join in a guided tour here.

 - Free Entrance; every last Sunday of the month (if not coincide with Easter Sunday, 29.06 Sts.
 Peter & Paul, 25.12, 26.12) between 09.00 a.m. to 2.00 p.m. (last entrance 12.30 p.m.)